Storm in Mississippi leaves one dead, others injured

 Severe thunderstorms were possible for Thursday into Friday for the central and eastern Gulf states into the Carolinas and parts of southern Virginia, according to the Storm Prediction Center.

-The storm system has been crawling eastward the last few days, bringing hail, freezing rain and high winds to Texas, Oklahoma and Kansas while dumping heavy snow in Colorado and northern states of South Dakota, North Dakota and Minnesota.

-(Additional reporting by Kevin Murphy in Kansas City, David Bailey in Minneapolis, Suzi Parker in Little Rock, Arkansas and Emily Le Coz in Jackson, Mississippi; Editing by Scott Malone, Bob Burgdorfer and Alden Bentley)
+(Additional reporting by Kevin Murphy in Kansas City, Mary Wisniewski in Chicago, David Bailey in Minneapolis, Suzi Parker in Little Rock, Arkansas and Emily Le Coz in Jackson, Mississippi; Editing by Scott Malone, Bob Burgdorfer, Alden Bentley and Cynthia Johnston)